The Pros and Cons of Cultivating Soil

 • Be as gentle as possible when cleaning up after spent crops, disturbing only the top few inches of soil.
 Save deep cultivation for when you are preparing soil for new plantings, and need to mix in compost and organic fertilisers.

 • Do use your spade to turn under cover crops, or to chop through the roots of spent plants to help them decompose faster.
-But when want to loosen and aerate your soil, a digging fork or a special tool called a broad fork (shown on the right) can do the job with minimal disturbance to the soil's secret world.
-A digging fork or broad fork is especially useful in spring and fall, when earthworms are most active.
+But when want to loosen and aerate your soil, a digging fork or a special tool called a broad fork (shown above) can do the job with minimal disturbance to the soil's secret world.
+A digging fork or broad fork is especially useful in spring and autumn, when earthworms are most active.
 These are the worst times to use a rotary tiller.

 • Cultivate beds or rows individually, so that parts of your garden remain undisturbed.
 Earthworms, ground beetles, and many other beneficial life forms prefer stability to change.